Hiromasa-H/RL_snake/readme.md

 ## Notes

-- requirements.txt contains unnecessary dependencies. (since this was made with pip freeze on a large environment that was meant to emcompass all projects)
+- requirements.txt contains unnecessary dependencies. (since this was made with pip freeze on a large environment that was meant to emcompass some of my other personal projects)

 - snake's score seems to plateu at around 3,000 episodes.

+- snake has a habit of occasionally running into itself, especially when the apple spawns in the opposite direction, or the snake is facing a wall

 ## References